alexeiffert/CaveSim/README.md

 # How to build and run

 $  make

 $  java CaveSim

-Once the game has started and the cutscene is over, click "Survival Mode," which will start the fire minigame (to be changed in the future).
+# Demo gameplay

+The ImageFrame class acts as a multiplexer between minigame.
+Once the game has started and the cutscene is over, clicking "Survival Mode," will switch to FireMinigame class and immediately start the fire minigame (in future versions, this will bring the player to the home screen for a more interactive experience).
+To play the fire minigame, simply use the left and right arrow keys to control the fire plow--once the correct temperature is reached (up to the player to find out!), add kindling by pressing the 'F' key.
+After the fire minigame is complete, ImageFrame will immediately start the cave painting minigame.
+To play the painting minigame, complete the cave painting by drawing before time runs out.
+At the end of the time limit, the game will "score" your performance.

 # Screenshots/